input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 }

 ```
-Note that we pipe the output to `jq` for easier JSON file viewing, but this is optional.
-In particular, we are interested in
+Note that the output is piped to `jq` for easier JSON file viewing, but this is optional.
+In particular, notice
 ```
     "FuelMintingPolicyId": "e1869d5ce721db9e6b9ae21678ea15bc2630640728f345a46832c9da"
 ```
 which identifies the FUEL minting policy.

 2. Claiming FUEL tokens.
-We will try to claim
+Trying to claim
 ```
     --merkle-tree-entry="{\"index\":1 , \"amount\": 69,  \"recipient\":\"$PUBLIC_KEY\", \"previousMerkleRoot\": null }" \
 ```
 from `MERKLE_TREE_1_1`.
-We first need to generate the `CombinedMerkleProof` -- we do this with `trustless-sidechain-gen-signatures` as follows.
+First, you need to generate the `CombinedMerkleProof` -- do this with `trustless-sidechain-gen-signatures` as follows.
 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- combined-merkle-proof \
     --merkle-tree $MERKLE_TREE_1_1 \